Latest update Tuesday 19 August 2025

 Next steps

-The new bridge structure is being manufactured off-site.
+The new bridge structure has been manufactured off-site.
 It will only be transported to the location once the old bridge is ready to be removed.

-The current bridge will need to be dismantled and removed before installing the new structure.
-This will be carefully managed in a tight window of time to protect the river and its surroundings.
+Once all is ready, we will dismantle the old bridge and remove this before installing the new structure.
+This is being carefully managed in a tight window of time to protect the river and its surroundings.

 When the work begins, we will need the right weather conditions.
 Otherwise, getting machinery to the site will be challenging.